MartinGeisse/grumpyrest/doc/howto-override-type-converters.md

 As an example, let's assume that we want to serialize a date/time field, of type `LocalDateTime`.
 However, for the first version of our API, we got error reports about client programs that could not handle values before the Unix epoch, 1970-01-01, correctly and would crash or behave incorrectly.
 The exact "zero date" of midnight at that day might be problematic too.
-On the other hand, a solution was found that works if such timestamps were replaced by JSON `null`.
+On the other hand, a solution was found that works if such timestamps were replaced by JSON `null`, and it was decided that the switch should be made at the start of 1971.

 Both kinds of timestamps, before and after the Unix epoch, have class `LocalDateTime`.
 So we cannot use the class to distinguish them -- we have to use the actual value.
 The serializer registry operates solely on the class, so it